-Net interest income is the Company's largest source of revenue, representing 95.3% of total revenues for the year ended December 31, 2023, and 74.7% of total revenues for the year ended December 31, 2022.
-The increase in the ratio of net interest income to revenues in 2023 was largely driven by the decrease in total revenues in 2023 compared to 2022 as a result of the pre-tax loss of \$70.0 million on the sales of available-for-sale debt securities during 2023.
+Net interest income is the Company's largest source of revenue, representing 70.6% of total revenues for the year ended December 31, 2024, and 95.3% of total revenues for the year ended December 31, 2023.
+The decrease in the ratio of net interest income to revenues in 2024 was largely driven by a pre-tax loss of \$70.0 million on the sales of available-for-sale debt securities during 2023.
 Net interest income is dependent on the volume and composition of interest earning assets and interest-bearing liabilities and the level of market interest rates.
 Table 1 - Average Statements of Condition and Net Interest Analysis shows average interest-earning assets and interest-bearing liabilities, and the corresponding yield or cost associated with each.